Roudolphe Douala

 Roudolphe Douala M'bela (born 25 September 1978), known as Douala, is a Cameroonian former professional footballer.

 Mainly a winger he could also operate as a forward, and played professionally in five countries, mainly in Portugal.
-He amassed Primeira Liga totals of 213 games and 34 goals over the course of nine seasons, notably representing in the competition Sporting (three years), Boavista and União de Leiria (two apiece).
+He amassed Primeira Liga totals of 213 games and 34 goals over the course of nine seasons, notably representing in the competition Sporting CP (three years), Boavista and União Leiria (two apiece).

 Douala appeared for the Cameroon national team at the 2006 Africa Cup of Nations.

 Club career

 Douala was born in Douala.
 He holds Cameroonian and French nationalities.

-He started his professional career at AS Saint-Étienne but did not make any Ligue 2 appearances for the French club, moving to Portugal when he was 20 and signing with Boavista FC.
+He started his professional career at Saint-Étienne but did not make any Ligue 2 appearances for the French club, moving to Portugal when he was 20 and signing with Boavista.

-After two loans, at Gil Vicente F.C. and U.D.
-Leiria (where he first made an impact in the Primeira Liga championship), Douala moved to Sporting Clube de Portugal, scoring five league goals in his debut season while also helping the Lions to the campaign's UEFA Cup final, notably scoring against Middlesbrough in a 3–2 away win.
+After two loans, at Gil Vicente and União Leiria (where he first made an impact in the Primeira Liga championship), Douala moved to Sporting CP, scoring five league goals in his debut season while also helping the Lions to the campaign's UEFA Cup final, notably scoring against Middlesbrough in a 3–2 away win.
 Never an undisputed starter, however, he would be loaned for 2006–07 to England's Portsmouth on the very last day of the summer transfer window, with a view to a permanent signing.

 Speculation during the 2007 winter window had linked Douala with a move away from the club, with the player reportedly frustrated at his lack of first team opportunities at Fratton Park.
 A transfer never materialized, however, and he revealed that "On the last day of the transfer window two clubs were calling me all day, but I said 'I want to stay'".

 Douala returned to Sporting when his loan ended and, on 14 July 2007, rejoined old club Saint-Étienne for an undisclosed fee.
-After only one season where he appeared sparingly, he left for Asteras Tripoli F.C. in Greece.
+After only one season where he appeared sparingly, he left for Asteras Tripolis in Greece.
 A fruitless spell soon followed and, after agreeing a release from his contract, he signed with English club Plymouth Argyle on 22 March 2009, for the remainder of the 2008–09 campaign, making his debut as a substitute in their 4–0 home win against Coventry City on 11 April; however, he was unsuccessful in securing a long-term deal, and was released.

-On 15 March 2010, 31-year-old Douala moved teams and countries again, signing with Belgium's Lierse SK, and the club returned to the Pro League at the season's end, with the player contributing with one goal.
+On 15 March 2010, 31-year-old Douala moved teams and countries again, signing with Belgium's Lierse, and the club returned to the Pro League at the season's end, with the player contributing with one goal.